zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Xavier: I guess that’s true, but I’m going to outli ve you.

-Aaliyah: Yes, but before I kick the bucket, I’m goi ng to look marvelous!
+Aaliyah: Yes, but before I kick the bucket, I’m going to look marvelous!

 [end of dialogue]

 Your English will be marvelous if you listen to the  scripts by our marvelous scriptwriter, Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hanks for listening.
+Thanks for listening.
 Come back and listen to us again right here on ESL Podca st.

 # Describing Relative Location